 Options.
 All Options when granted are intended to be NQSOs unless the applicable Award Agreement explicitly states that an Option is intended to be an ISO.
 If an Option is granted with the stated intent that it be an ISO, and if for any reason such Option (or any portion thereof) shall not qualify as an ISO, then, to the extent of such nonqualification, such Option (or portion) shall be regarded as an NQSO appropriately granted under the Plan, provided that such Option (or portion) otherwise satisfies the terms and conditions of the Plan relating to NQSOs generally.
 Grants of Options must be made with an exercise equal to at least the fair market value of the underlying shares on the date of grant.
 Options granted under the Plan that are intended to be ISOs may also have additional limitations pursuant to the Code.
 Upon the exercise of any Option, the exercise price must be fully paid by certified or official bank check, in shares of Revlon Common Stock equal in fair market value to the exercise price, or, subject to the approval of the Compensation Committee, by personal check.
-Options may be exercised in amounts and at times determined by the Compensation Committee.
-Unless the Award Agreement provides otherwise, an Option may not be exercised prior to the first anniversary of the date of grant and shall become exercisable with respect to 25% of the shares subject thereto on each of the first, second, third and fourth anniversaries of the date of grant.
+Options may be exercised in amounts and at times determined by the Compensation Committee in its sole discretion.
 Options that are not exercised during the term established by the Compensation Committee will expire without value.

 Stock Appreciation Rights.
 Grants of SARs must be made with a base price equal to at least the fair market value of the underlying shares on the date of grant.
-The Compensation Committee may grant SARs either alone ("unrelated SARs") or in conjunction with all or part of an Option.
-Upon the exercise of a SAR, a holder generally is entitled, without payment to the Company, to receive cash, shares of Revlon Common Stock or any combination thereof, as determined by the Compensation Committee, in an amount equal to (x) the excess of the fair market value of one share on the exercise date over (i) in the case of a SAR granted in tandem with an Option, the exercise price, and (ii) in the case of an unrelated SAR, the appreciation over the base price determined by the Compensation Committee (which shall be not less than 100% of the fair market value (as defined in the Plan) of Revlon Common Stock on the day the SAR is granted), multiplied by (y) the number of shares subject to the SAR or the portion thereof surrendered.
-SARs vest and become exercisable in the same manner as Options.
+Upon the exercise of a SAR, a holder generally is entitled, without payment to the Company, to receive cash, shares of Revlon Common Stock or any combination thereof, as determined by the Compensation Committee, in an amount equal to (x) the excess of the fair market value of one share on the exercise date over the appreciation over the base price determined by the Compensation Committee (which shall be not less than 100% of the fair market value (as defined in the Plan) of Revlon Common Stock on the day the SAR is granted), multiplied by (y) the number of shares subject to the SAR or the portion thereof surrendered.
+SARs may be exercised in amounts and at times determined by the Compensation Committee in its sole discretion.
+SARs that are not exercised during the term established by the Compensation Committee will expire without value.

 Restricted Stock.
 The Compensation Committee may grant stock Awards under the Plan.
 Vesting of restricted stock Awards may be conditioned upon the completion of a specified period of service, the attainment of specific performance goals or such other factors as the Compensation Committee may determine.
 The Compensation Committee may, in its discretion, require a grantee to pay an amount to acquire any restricted or unrestricted stock, which amount may be refunded to such grantee upon such events as the Compensation Committee may determine.
 During the restricted period, the grantee may not transfer, assign or otherwise encumber or dispose of the restricted stock, except as permitted by the Compensation Committee.
 During the restricted period, the grantee will have the right to vote the restricted stock and/or to receive any cash dividends if and only to the extent so provided by the Compensation Committee in the applicable Award Agreement.
+Restricted stock awards may become vested in amounts and at times determined by the Compensation Committee in its sole discretion, without any minimum vesting restrictions.